template12345/csye6225-spring2018-1/README.md

 ## Sign up/ Sign in

-  This project accomplised a website sign up/ sign in function, user's information will be store in database and password will be encrypted,
+  This project accomplised a website sign up/ sign in function, the database stores users' information and encrypts password

 ## Prerequisites